uyamazak/yama-u/takibi/index.md

 </ul>

 <script setup>
-import { data as posts} from '../takibi.data.mjs' import { useData } from 'vitepress'
+import { data as posts } from '../takibi.data.mjs'
+import { useData } from 'vitepress'
 import { computed } from 'vue'
 import { formatDate } from '../utils.mjs'